towerstorm/game/README.md

 ### Frontend code

-When modifying any coffee-script code in the `/frontend` folder you need to run gulp to rebuild it:
+When modifying any code in the `/frontend` folder you need to run gulp to rebuild it:

 ```
+# To build CoffeeScript changes:
 gulp frontend

+# To build Less changes:
+gulp styles
 ```

 ### Modifying other code